Grizzlies roar: Montana shocks No. 20 Washington 13-7 - NewsBreak

 Needing a touchdown to avoid the upset, Washington came up empty on its final two possessions.
 Dylan Morris was incomplete on fourth-and-2 with 1:33 left giving the ball back to the Grizzlies.

-Montana was able to run off only 21 seconds, and Kevin Macias' 50-yard field goal attempt was well short.
-Given one more chance, Washington reached the Montana 43, but Morris' pass was intercepted by Marcus Welnel with 31 seconds left and those in maroon and silver started a wild celebration.
+Montana was able to run off only 21 seconds, and Kevin Macias’ 50-yard field goal attempt was well short.
+Given one more chance, Washington reached the Montana 43, but Morris’ pass was intercepted by Marcus Welnel with 31 seconds left and those in maroon and silver started a .

 “They played better than us tonight.
 We’re not going to make any excuses.
 Credit goes to Montana,” Washington coach Jimmy Lake said.